MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-aut-fi-sample.md

 2. Make the following changes in the **BuildTools\\Customization.settings** package customization configuration file:

-    - Add the following lines to include the CRT extensions in the deployable packages:
+    - Add the following lines to include the CRT extensions in the deployable packages.

         ``` xml
         <ISV_CommerceRuntime_CustomizableFile Include="$(SdkReferencesPath)\Contoso.Commerce.Runtime.DocumentProvider.EFRSample.dll" />
         <ISV_CommerceRuntime_CustomizableFile Include="$(SdkReferencesPath)\Contoso.Commerce.Runtime.DocumentProvider.DataModelEFR.dll" />
         <ISV_HardwareStation_CustomizableFile Include="$(SdkReferencesPath)\Contoso.Commerce.Runtime.DocumentProvider.DataModelEFR.dll" />
         ```

-    - Add the following line to include the Hardware station extension in the deployable packages:
+    - Add the following line to include the Hardware station extension in the deployable packages.

         ``` xml
         <ISV_HardwareStation_CustomizableFile Include="$(SdkReferencesPath)\Contoso.Commerce.HardwareStation.EFRSample" />
         ```

-34. Start the MSBuild Command Prompt for Visual Studio utility, and run **msbuild** under the Retail SDK folder to create deployable packages.
+3. Start the MSBuild Command Prompt for Visual Studio utility, and run **msbuild** under the Retail SDK folder to create deployable packages.
 4. Apply the packages via Microsoft Dynamics Lifecycle Services (LCS) or manually.
 For more information, see [Create retail deployable packages](../dev-itpro/retail-sdk/retail-sdk-packaging.md).

-5. Complete all necessary settings from the [Set up Retail for Austria](#set-up-retail-for-austria) section.
+5. Complete all the required setup tasks that are described in the [Set up Retail for Austria](#set-up-retail-for-austria) section.

 ## Design of extensions